 All SOSA profiles have compatible requirements for power plane utilization, data plane protocols, GPIO implementation, maintenance port implementation, and system management.

-Only two of the SOSA primary slot profiles have user defined pins, namely the External I/O profiles used to connect to existing aircraft discrete signals.
+Only two of the SOSA primary slot profiles have user-defined pins, namely the External I/O profile used to connect to existing discrete signals and the Legacy profile.

 Cooling and Slot Pitch